 Dr. Richard C. Johnson is currently an adjunct professor at Washington State University Regional Plant Introduction Station.
 He is also a retired Research Agronomist from the U.S. Department of Agriculture – Agricultural Research Service where he worked for over 30 years.
 From 2005 to 2016, Johnson led a cooperative program between the National Plant Germplasm System (NPGS) and the BLM-Seeds of Success (SOS) program.
 As a result, more than 10,000 new native plant collections have been acquired for conservation, and thousands of native seed collections have been distributed to private and public entities for research and development.
 He has also worked extensively with the U.S. Forest Service, Great Basin Native Plant Project for enhancement and utilization of native plant materials.
 Dr. Johnson has published numerous scientific articles on adaptation of key native species and has developed seed zones to guide the use of genetically appropriate germplasm for restoration projects.
 In 2010 Johnson was a recipient of the US Department of Interior “Partners in Conservation Award” through Ken Salazar, then Secretary of the Interior.
 In 2014, he chaired the Interagency Committee to “Identify Research Needs and Conduct Research to Provide Genetically Appropriate Seed, and to Improve Technology for Native Seed Production and Ecosystem Restoration.”
 This contributed to the “Plant Conservation Alliance’s National Seed Strategy for Rehabilitation and Restoration, 2015-2020.”
 Dr. Johnson received his B.S. in Wildlife Biology in 1974, an M.S. in Agronomy in 1976 from Washington State University and a Ph.D. in Agronomy in 1981 from Kansas State University.

-Dr. Elizabeth Leger is a Professor at the University of Nevada, Reno (UNR), where she has been faculty in the department of Natural Resources since 2006.
+Dr. Elizabeth Leger is a Professor in the Department of Biology at the University of Nevada, Reno (UNR), where she has been faculty since 2006.
 She got her PhD in plant ecology from UC Davis, and did a post-doc focused on invasive plants at SUNY Stony Brook.
 Her current research focuses on native plant ecology and restoration in invaded areas of the Great Basin, and she has advised multiple post-docs, graduate students, and undergraduate students studying the plants of the Great Basin.
-Dr. Leger served on the UNR faculty senate as the representative for the College of Agriculture, Biotechnology, and Natural Resources for a three-year term, and served a three-year term as the associate director for the Ecology, Evolution and Conservation Biology graduate program, both elected positions.
+Dr. Leger served on the UNR faculty senate as the representative for the College of Agriculture, Biotechnology, and Natural Resources for a three-year term, and served a three-year term as the associate director for the Ecology, Evolution and Conservation Biology graduate program.
 She serves the greater scientific community with review and editorial work, and has served on multiple grant review panels for federal organizations including the USDA and NSF.
-In addition to her work in plant ecology and restoration, Dr. Leger is the co-creator and co-director of the University of Nevada, Reno Museum of Natural History, which is a major research, teaching and outreach institution at UNR.
+In addition to her work in plant ecology and restoration, Dr. Leger is the co-creator and director of the University of Nevada, Reno Museum of Natural History, which is a major research, teaching and outreach institution at UNR.